optimobile/coai-dashboard/docs/SDK_INTEGRATION.md

-# COAI SDK Integration Guide
+# CSOAI SDK Integration Guide

 ## Overview

-This guide explains how to integrate COAI's AI safety and compliance platform into your organization's AI systems using our REST API and SDK libraries.
+This guide explains how to integrate CSOAI's AI safety and compliance platform into your organization's AI systems using our REST API and SDK libraries.

 ---